goraidebjyoti/TCH_CLF/data/README.md

 }
 ```

-Users must obtain this corpus independently and place it at:
+Users must obtain this corpus from ClinicalTrial.gov independently,
+then convert it to the required format as per the codes and place it at:
 ```
 data/clinicaltrials/corpus.jsonl
 ```